 Secure RTP is a profile of RTP (Real-time Transport Protocol), intended to provide encryption, message authentication and integrity, and replay protection to the RTP data in both unicast and multicast applications.
 Similarly to how RTP has a sister RTCP protocol, SRTP also has a sister protocol, called Secure RTCP (or SRTCP).

 - Secure Socket Layer.
 See TLS.

+- STUN stands for Session Traversal Utilities for NAT.
+It is a standard protocol (IETF RFC 5389) used by NAT traversal algorithms to assist hosts in the discovery of their public network information.
 If the routers between peers use full cone, address-restricted, or port-restricted NAT, then a direct link can be discovered with STUN alone.
 If either one of the routers use symmetric NAT, then a link can be discovered with STUN packets only if the other router does not use symmetric or port-restricted NAT.
 In this later case, the only alternative left is to discover a relayed path through the use of TURN.